smcallister594/SCSWorkshop/Demos/02_GitHub/Lessons/Lesson1.md

-# Lesson 1 - Forking & Cloning
+# Lesson 1 - What the Github?

 ## New Terms

 - **Repository** - A folder of code, docs, tests, etc.
 - **Forking** - The process of creating a fork.
   - A **Fork** is a copy of a repo. </br>